 - Ensure that the server delivers the initial HTML as quickly as possible.

-If you carry out these actions, be assured that you are providing an optimal user experience to visitors in this regard, and in this case, you will quickly find that your site’s LCP score is improving accordingly.
+If you carry out these actions, be assured that you are providing an optimal user experience to visitors in this regard, and you will quickly find that your site’s LCP score is improving accordingly.